 As with any operation, there are some risks associated with having a hysterectomy.
 For example, you might:

 - have blood loss and need a blood transfusion

 - get an infection

 - have blood clots

 - have a reaction to anaesthesia

-- have a damaged bladder or bowel, as it is an abdominal operation.
+- have damage to your bladder or bowel.

 Your specialist will explain the risks in more detail.